 His publications include: The United States in the New Asia (CFR, 2009, coauthor), China’s Techno-Warriors: National Security and Strategic Competition from the Nuclear to the Information Age (Stanford University Press, 2003), which was selected by Foreign Affairs as a best book of 2003 on the Asia-Pacific (Chinese edition published as Zhonggong Keji Xianqu, Taipei, 2006), and Change in Taiwan and Potential Adversity in the Strait (RAND, 1995).
 His articles have appeared in numerous publications, including the Financial Times, New York Times, Foreign Affairs, Foreign Policy, The National Interest, International Security, Harvard Business Review, Washington Quarterly, Survival, China Quarterly, Newsweek, and The Atlantic.
-He is a columnist for the New Delhi-based South Asia Monitor, published by India’s Society for Policy Studies, and is a former columnist for the Business Standard, India’s leading financial newspaper, for which he wrote the “DC Diary” column.
+He has been a columnist for the New Delhi-based South Asia Monitor, published by India’s Society for Policy Studies, and is a former columnist for the Business Standard, India’s leading financial newspaper, for which he wrote the “DC Diary” column.
 He was also a frequent contributor to CFR’s blog, Asia Unbound.

 A native of New York City, he received his AB in history from the University of Michigan and his AM and PhD in political science from Stanford University (with a dissertation on Chinese technonationalism and social networks in the People’s Liberation Army and China’s military industrial and science systems, directed by John Wilson Lewis and Michel Oksenberg).
 He has received awards, prizes, and competitive fellowships, including Olin and Belfer postdoctoral fellowships at Harvard University (1997-99), and spent three years as a fellow of Stanford University’s Center for International Security and Cooperation (1994-97).
 He studied overseas in Tokyo, Beijing, Shanghai, and Taipei.
 He is a member of the advisory board of the Australian American Leadership Dialogue, and a member of the Council on Foreign Relations, the Cosmos Club, and other organizations.